dankelley/diary/README.md

 ## Combining databases.

-Export database to a csv file, then reread it into a new database.
-This could be useful in transporting files.
-Note that the original times of the entries are preserved in the new database.
+The following appends the contents of the database B to database A.

-    diarydek --writeCSV > ~/diary.csv
+    diarydek --database ~/B.db --writeCSV > B.csv
-    diarydek --database ~/new.db --readCSV ~/diary.csv
+    diarydek --database ~/A.db --readCSV B.csv

 # Developer's Notes